vighneshiyer/vighneshiyer.com/content/research/events/2025_03-gpu_mode-beyond_cuda-gtc/index.md

 - From Triton creator: how Triton's abstractions enable easy targeting of AMD GPUs due to their block abstraction
 - From Keller and Raja: rethinking the ideal architecture and microarchitecture for the SIMT programming model from first principles, eliminating the graphics-oriented specializations that exist in consumer NVIDIA GPUs
 - From AMD: ubiquitous support for Rocm across the product lineup, elimination of kernel driver crashes and misbehaviors, demonstration of end-to-end training of large scale models using upstream ML libraries
+- Live demos, coding walkthroughs, demonstration of push button llama.cpp running with zero issues on easily available hardware (no docker, no VMs, no pre-prepared machine, from scratch)

 ### What Happened?